Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 Understanding Raffles and Their Regulations

-A raffle is a form of lottery where tickets are sold for the chance to win a prize, with the winner determined by a random drawing.
+A raffle is a form of lottery in which tickets are sold for the chance to win a prize, and the winner is determined by random drawing.

 It’s important to distinguish raffles from other fundraising activities, such as drawings and sweepstakes, as each has legal implications.
 These legal implications make it important to adhere to the specific raffle laws set forth by each state.